Behat/docs/useful_resources.rst

 ---------------

 Behat does not officially recommend an assertion library - you can use any code that throws an Exception on failure.
-You easily use more than one library in parallel (or no library, for simple assertions).
+You can use more than one library in parallel (or no library, for simple assertions).

 Some well-known options are: